Aditchaudhary/Lake-Michigan-MAGs/README.md

 # Lake-Michigan-MAGs
-Nucleotide sequences for select Metagenome Assembled Genomes generated from Lake Michigan water samples
+Nucleotide sequences for select Metagenome Assembled Genomes generated from Lake Michigan water-column samples

+Methodology for generating these MAGs is available here:

+Chaudhary, A. 2021.
+In situ Bacterial Community Dynamics Related to Dissolved Organic Matter Metabolism in Southern Lake Michigan.
+Ph.D. dissertation.
+University of Illinois, Chicago, IL, p.
+75-96.